Drug-Impaired Driving Crashes

 Why drug-impaired driving is so dangerous

 Under Florida law (Fla.
-Stat. § 316.193), it is illegal to operate a motor vehicle while under the influence of a controlled substance, drug, or another harmful chemical to the extent that the person's normal faculties are impaired.
-However, it is not uncommon for some drivers to break the law and put other road users in danger.
+Stat. § 316.193), it is illegal to operate a motor vehicle while under the influence of a controlled substance, drug, or another harmful chemical to the extent that the person’s normal faculties are impaired.
+However, it is not uncommon for some drivers to break the law by driving under the influence of drugs and putting other road users in danger.

 - Prescription drugs